-Selecting the products in your catalog or making your own products require surprisingly similar thought processes to achieve great results.
+Selecting the products in your catalog or making your products require surprisingly similar thought processes to achieve great results.
 Both consumer packaged goods companies and custom packaged goods companies have flourished, even while the business of retailing the items in brick and mortar stores have become less valuable.
-I remember loving to go to Toys ‘R Us as a kid, now they’re barely keeping above water.
+I remember loving to go to Toys ‘R Us as a kid, and now they’re barely keeping above water.

 Shorten your failure cycle until your successes rub against each other.